ditdot-dev/vue-flow-form/GUIDE.md

     * if `value` is not defined, `label` will be used
   * `helpText` - help text, used only with LongText and MultipleChoice (optional)
     * if not defined, the default values from LanguageModel will be used (multipleChoiceHelpText for MultipleChoice and longTextHelpText for LongText)
+  * `multiple` - used only with MultipleChoice, defines if multiple answers can be chosen (true/false - default is false)
   * `jump` - define which question to jump to after answering (function or object)
     * **function**: it will get the question model as the only parameter and must return the id to jump to
     * **object**: must define object with possible answer values and jump IDs, eg.: